psteinb/hpc-in-a-day/_episodes/02-02-advanced-job-scheduling.md

 {% include /snippets/02/submit_hostname_date_sleep300.{{ site.workshop_scheduler }} %}
 {% endhighlight %}

-No, that shouldn't happen.
+No, that shouldn't happen!
 She doesn't want to wait 5 minutes for the job to complete.
-So she wants to cancel this job.
+So Lola would love to cancel this job.

 {% highlight bash %}
 {% include /snippets/02/find_hostname_date_sleep300.{{ site.workshop_scheduler }} %}
 {% endhighlight %}

+For this, she needs to find job ID of the job that she would like to stop.
+With this, she can ask the scheduler to cancel her job.

 {% highlight bash %}
 {% include /snippets/02/kill_hostname_date_sleep300.{{ site.workshop_scheduler }} %}
 {% endhighlight %}

+Right before lunch on that day, Lola notices that more and more staff members of her lab start using the cluster.